paperscape/paperscape-backend/README.md

 go build
 ```

-This should create the binary _tiles_, named after its parent directory.
+This should create the program _tiles_, named after its parent directory.

 To see a full list of command-line arguments run